 Checkers is actually the American version of an internationally popular game called Draughts (pronounced "drafts") which has a number of different variants.
 The game is incredibly old and has a fascinating history.
 It has also been the focus of several inventive computer programmers interested in artificial intelligence.
+Fortunately, learning how to play checkers doesn't require an understanding of AI, just a sharp mind and a willingness to learn.

 The History of Checkers